solaranamnesis/Karl-Christoph-Vogt/Les Prétendus Organismes des Météorites/full-text-english.md

 I immediately see that on the majority of the scraps the opaque encrusting material has not completely disappeared.
 There must therefore be a substance, probably a silicate, containing iron or a different metal, which is insoluble in the strongest acids.
 However, the encrusted material has widely diminished and I find a quantity of small pieces that are entirely cleansed and transparent like the aqua, while the others display a greater opacity.

+The isolated and transparent little pieces are prismatic, elongated, with terminal planes severed vertically in some instances; although more often than not they displayed at their extremities facets upon which were undoubtedly even smaller articulated pieces (Fig. 5 and 12-15).

 ...

 ## Explanation of the Figures